 How to Protect Against AI-Powered Attacks?

-- Use AI and machine learning to enhance cybersecurity measures, such as threat detection, anomaly detection, and automated responses.
+- You can use AI and machine learning to enhance cybersecurity measures.

-- Regularly train employees on the latest phishing techniques, including those enhanced by AI, and how to recognize deepfakes.
+- Regularly train employees on the latest phishing techniques.

-- Use MFA to add a layer of security.
+- You can use MFA to add a layer of security.

 Cryptojacking